chi0tzp/svm-gsu/README.md

 - Debian/Ubuntu: `sudo apt-get install libeigen3-dev `

 In order to build the code, after cloning the repo, for `gsvm-train`, which is the code for training an SVM-GSU, go to `build/gsvm-train` and run `make`.
-Granted that `gcc` and `Eigen` have been correctly installed in your system, the above build process should generate a binary, i.e., `gsvm-train`.
+Granted that `gcc` and `Eigen` have been correctly installed in your system, the above build process should generate a binary file, i.e., `gsvm-train`.
 Similarly, for building `gsvm-predict`, go to `build/gsvm-predict` and run `make`.
 A binary, i.e., `gsvm-predict`, will be generated.
-You may also check that above binaries have been built correctly by running them with no arguments (a help message about its usage should be printed).
+You may also check that the above binaries have been built correctly by running them with no arguments (a help message about their usage should be printed).